strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 - Jest detects test files by looking for the filename `{your-file}.test.js`.

-- If you receive a timeout error for Jest, please add the following line right before the `beforeAll` method in the `app.test.js` file: `jest.setTimeout(15000)` and adjust the milliseconds value as necessary.
+- If you receive a timeout error for Jest, please add the following line before the `beforeAll` method in the `app.test.js` file: `jest.setTimeout(15000)` and adjust the milliseconds value as necessary.
 :::

 ## Run a unit test